 Backers of a sweeping US-EU free trade deal see it bringing economic gains on both sides of the Atlantic.

 EU trade ministers have been discussing the issue at a meeting in Bratislava this week.

-That prospect looks less likely now, and Britain's June vote to leave the EU has further clouded the picture, even though the Commission has a mandate to finalise TTIP talks on behalf of all 28 members of the bloc, including the UK.
+Britain's June vote to leave the EU has further clouded the picture, though the EU Commission has insisted Brussels was still negotiating on behalf of all 28 members of the bloc, including the UK.